Privacy Policy

 Stout Risius Ross, LLC (and all affiliates and subsidiaries, collectively "Stout") values your privacy and is committed to complying with the applicable data privacy and security requirements in the countries in which it operates.
 Stout complies with internationally recognized standards of privacy protection and with various privacy laws globally including, but not limited to, the EU General Data Protection Regulation (GDPR).

-This Privacy Policy applies to our collection, use, and sharing of your personal data when you visit our websites, when you apply for employment with us, or when we provide valuation advisory, transaction opinions, investment banking, dispute consulting, management consulting, or other services (the "services") to you.
+This Privacy Policy applies to our collection, use, and sharing of your personal data when you visit our websites, when you apply for employment with us, when you have or may have had an employment relationship with us, or when we provide valuation advisory, transaction opinions, investment banking, dispute consulting, management consulting, or other services (the “services”) to you.
 This Privacy Policy applies only to data collected by Stout and does not apply to any other data or websites not owned or operated by Stout.
-This Privacy Policy also does not cover information we collect about you as an employee of Stout.
 For more information about our privacy practices for employee information, please see our Employee Handbook.

 Data will be collected by Stout Risius Ross, LLC (and all affiliates and subsidiaries, collectively "Stout").